 Music is powerful.
 Songs have the ability to transport us back in time, to stir up long lost emotions and memories, which is why custom songs always have an impact on a person.
 Music can also be an amazingly helpful tool to use while writing, particularly when it comes to writing memoir.

 A while back, I decided to go through my iTunes library and make a few playlists for my memoir.
 I created a playlist for each couple of years of my life that the memoir would be including as well as a single soundtrack for the entire book.

 Just going through some of the songs I hadn’t listened to in years brought back old emotions and memories.
 Some of them were painful, but the experience was important.
 Anything you can do to put yourself back in the time and place you’re writing about will lend to the authenticity of the moment and your narrative voice.

-Take notes while you’re listening to music to make sure you don’t forget what it brings out.
+Take notes while you’re listening to royalty free music to make sure you don’t forget what it brings out.
 Sometimes a memory can resurface for just a moment before it gets lost again.
 It also helps to journal about any painful feelings the music brings out to get a better idea of why it’s making you react the way it is.
 Those insights can even be included in your memoir.